-Say "Hello" to NUton NUton is an SMS messaging chatbot designed specifically for you, our students.
-All of NUton's text messages are written by NU staff, so you know you're getting the right answer.
-Student Bookstore National University has partnered with the largest textbook supplier and distributor in the nation, Barnes and Noble College (BNC) Services and MBS Direct.
-This partnership is intended to enhance your student experience by offering competitive pricing, quicker access, and additional purchasing choices for course materials.
-For further information click on the following link: Student Bookstore Center for Student Engagement National University is proud to support student clubs and and Activities (CSEA) organizations.
+Student Wellness At National University, we believe holistic wellness is integral to student learning and success.
+Wellness is a practice that's cultivated over time.
+Our Student Wellness staff can help you on campus or online with a variety of issues: Mental health concerns (anxiety, depression, etc.) Housing, financial, and food insecurities Financial wellness and budgeting Solutions-focused and options counseling Referrals to University and community resources For more information visit: Student Wellness Career Services National University Career Services offers quality career and employment resources to help students and alumni identify and fulfill their career goals.
+We will help you define your unique potential for success and foster lifelong professional and career development skills.
+You will benefit from our innovative programs, exceptional support, expanded employment opportunities, and community partnerships.
+For more information visit: Career Services Center for Student Engagement and Activities (CSEA) National University is proud to support student clubs and organizations.
 Joining a club is a great way to meet new people and enhance your leadership and teamwork skills, as well as gain a support network that could last far beyond graduation.
 Whether meetings are in person, online, or both, we have a place for you.
 Participating in a club could also help you expand your ePortfolio or earn an Effective Leadership Certificate.
 Ask your Student Organization Leadership how you can get this certificate!
-For more information visit: CSEA Student Academic Success Center (SASC) National University's Student Academic Success Center (SASC) provides a variety of services to support students' academic, professional, and personal development.
-For more information visit: SASC Student Accessibility Services (SAS) The National University System is committed to quality, access, relevance, an accelerated pace of learning, affordability, and community.
+For more information visit: CSEA Academic Success Center (ASC) National University's Academic Success Center (ASC) provides a variety of services to support students' academic, professional, and personal development.
+For more information visit: ASC Student Accessibility Services (SAS) The National University System is committed to quality, access, relevance, an accelerated pace of learning, affordability, and community.
 Guided by these values, Student Accessibility Services promotes diversity as an integral part of human experience and is dedicated to creating a fully integrated and inclusive learning community.
-For more information about visit: Student Accessibility Services Student Concierge Services (SCS) Student Concierge Services (SCS) is comprised of knowledgeable Student Service Advocates.
-Our highly skilled team of advocates assist student learners through a variety of insightful services; offering guidance, answers about National University policies & procedures, combined with innovative and sound solutions to create an exceptional student experience.
-SCS Advocates address a broad range of areas related to: Single Sign On/Login support, Admissions, Financial Aid, Student Accounts, Registrar and Graduation for NU System and Affiliates.
-For more information visit: Student Concierge Services

-Veteran Center National University's Veteran Center is here to advocate for military-affiliated students, support transition from military life to higher education, and create connection among active duty, veteran, reserve, and dependent students.
+For more information about visit: Student Accessibility Services Veteran Center National University's Veteran Center is here to advocate for military- affiliated students, support transition from military life to higher education, and create connection among active duty, veteran, reserve, and dependent students.
 Here you will find a community that creates lifelong connections with other military students and staff, who will encourage you from your first class to graduation and beyond.
 For more information visit: Veteran Center Writing Center The Writing Center's mission is to coach students in all stages of the writing process through collaborative, interactive, and individualized online sessions.
 Our goal is to help students become more effective, confident, life-long writers through critical thinking, self-observation, and the application of sound writing principles and strategies.
 For more information visit: Writing Center